moeseno/PorcupineTVS/README.md

 ## 🚀 How to Implement it

-You can drop the TVS logic into any engine.
+You can drop the PorcupineTVS logic into any engine.
 Here is the core JavaScript/Three.js implementation:
 ```
 // 1.
 Store your keys and their timestamps
 const keys = { w:false, a:false, s:false, d:false, q:false, e:false };